saracmrv/saracmrv.github.io/teaching.md

 * EDPSYCH 760:   Statistical Methods Applied to Education I

 Introductory descriptive statistics and statistical inference; measures of central tendency and variability, confidence intervals, theory of hypothesis testing, correlation techniques.

+## Teaching Award at UW-Madison

+I won an early excellence in teaching award.
+For more information, see the graduate school [webpage](https://grad.wisc.edu/2021/03/29/2020-ta-award-winners-honored-for-excellence-in-teaching-and-instructional-continuity/).